NirantK/nirantk.github.io/content/conduct.md

 1. Share context when sharing a link.
 Add a short description of the link, and why you think it is relevant to the community.
 This also increases the chances that the link will be read.

-1. If you see an off-topic discussion, ping an admin to move it to a more appropriate splinter WA group.
+1. If you see an off-topic discussion, please DM the person to move that conversation elsewhere

-   - If you see a post that is not relevant to the community, ping an admin to remove it
-   - If you post something that is not relevant to the community, or self-promotion it will be removed
-   - One strike policy: If you post something that is not relevant to the community more than once, you will be removed from the community.
+   - If you post something that is not relevant to the community, you will be removed from the community -- active contributors will be DM'd, no such privilege to others

 1. Have a thick skin.
 Disagreements are fine.
 If you are unable to be respectful, you will be asked to leave the community.